Kapila: Kapila Devahuti Samvada

-Kapila-Devahuti Samvada is the basis of Sankhya Philosophy for which Kapila is well known.
+Kapila-Devahuti Samvada is the basis of Samkhya Philosophy.
+Shri Krishna also mentioned this concept briefly to Arjun amidst their conversation during the Mahabharata war, which has been mentioned in the Bhagavad Gita, Chapter 2, called Samkhya Yog. for which Kapila is well known.
 Kapila-Devahuti Samvada which roughly translates to "The Discussions between Kapila and Devahuti", touches topics on how to control oneself effectively and truly become the master of oneself.
-Kapila Devahuti Samvada is a text where Devahuti approaches Kapil with a dilemma.
+Kapila Devahuti Samvada is a text where Devahuti approaches Kapila with a dilemma.
 She mentions that she is fed up of satisfying her five senses.
 She states that all her life, she has been giving in to these senses. but they are never satisfied.
 Kapila explains the Samkhya philosophy to set her mind at ease and give her inner peace.
 This discussion is in the form of question and answers format.
 This has been mentioned in detail in the third canto of Shrimad Bhagavata Purana.